piyumisakun/fungal-genome-assembly-and-annotation/03_Genome_Assembly_Assessment/README.md

 ![Coverage per Contig (Zoomed)](images/coverage_plot_zoom.png)

-**Figure 5.** Zoomed view of the coverage distribution (capped at 100×) highlighting the coverage pattern across the majority of assembled contigs.
+Figure 6.
+Zoomed view of the coverage distribution (capped at 100×) highlighting the coverage pattern across the majority of assembled contigs.
 This view improves visualization by minimizing the influence of extreme high-coverage contigs.

 #### Interpretation
 The overall coverage plot indicates that most contigs were covered at moderate sequencing depths, while a small number of contigs exhibited substantially higher coverage.
 The zoomed view shows that the majority of contigs were covered within the expected range, consistent with the average sequencing depth of approximately 50×.
 These results indicate that sequencing coverage was generally sufficient and well distributed across the assembled genome, supporting the reliability of the assembly for downstream analyses.